Probability and statistics concepts for beginners

 Comparison of Probability and Statistics Concepts

-Concept Brief Description
+Concept Concise Description

 Mean Central value of a data set, calculated by the sum divided by the total number.